 In tough economic times, many businesses turn to interns to add a valued member to their staff.
-The symbiotic relationship between an intern and your business means that the intern will gain valuable experience in their field, and your business will thrive from having a fresh, young and innovative member on the team for no cost.
+The symbiotic relationship between an intern and your business means that the intern will gain valuable experience in their field, and your business will thrive from having a fresh, young and innovative member on the team for a small cost.

 Get Tactical With Taxes

 Learning how to play the tax system right will help your business avoid the dreaded director penalty notice or garnishee notice during tough times.
 When it comes to taxes, some businesses lose track of the petty cash count, allowing heaps of small business expenses to slip through the cracks.
 Other crucial deductions that you shouldn’t overlook are home-based tax deductions such as mortgage and utilities, or any other business expenses such as driving or restaurant meetings.

 Especially if your business is online-based, you should seriously consider outsourcing all of your online marketing to affiliates.
 By definition, affiliate programs are performance-based marketing campaigns where you pay your affiliates only when a sale occurs.
 The benefit is that you will acquire many loyal partners, reach a more prominent online presence, and save your money on marketing costs.

 By having a strong presence in your own community, you will be able to forge strong bonds with the people who are most likely to support you and your business.
 By putting on, and being present at, community events, you will make valuable networking connections and encourage new customers.

 Struggling to stay afloat during tricky economic times is a challenge for many companies.
 There are a lot of ways to mitigate the effects and limit the stressfulness of the experience.
 Take the time to create a plan that works for your specific business.
 So long as you plan ahead, act responsibly and realistically, and remain willing to adapt, your business has the best chance of long-term success.